All Episodes

 I mean, this kind of stuff is just blatant effort to get around the law.

-And I I think it's astonishing that we don't have, for example, all the donation records for the Clinton Foundation.
+And I think it's astonishing that we don't have, for example, all the donation records for the Clinton Foundation.

-If you really want to look at foreign influence buying in the United States, there's no better venue than the Clinton Foundation, and yet apparently nobody has gone out with a Justice Department or Congress, and and demanded that they be turned over.
+If you really want to look at foreign influence buying in the United States, there's no better venue than the Clinton Foundation.

-So I'm I am with you.
+So I am with you.

-I am absolutely puzzled, both by the passivity of the Justice Department and by the passivity of the Congress at uh at what are obviously huge zones of law breaking, uh, the people just kind of shrug off.
+I am absolutely puzzled both by the passivity of the Justice Department and by the passivity of the Congress at what are obviously huge zones of lawbreaking.

-Yeah, well, it seems overwhelming the amount of evidence.
+Well, it seems overwhelming the amount of evidence.

-And uh, you know, it goes back to one other thing.
+And, you know, it goes back to one other thing.

 It's not like the Republicans are legislating.